Chapter 5: Object-Oriented Programming

 - Using Attributes

 Attributes represent the features of an object and can be used to describe its state.
 In Python, attributes are typically implemented by defining variables within a class.
-We can access an object's attributes using the dot operator .
+We can access an object's attributes using the dot operator ..
+For example, let's define a class named Person with a name attribute:

 class Person: